 My advice is to think long-term and at least have that all-important backup, especially if you are going with a cheaper model. $30 is nothing compared to the hassle of having a bunch of food laid out and having to come up with a different solution.

 If there are bits of food or debris inside the bag where the seal is to be made or if there is anything on the gasket of your sealer it can affect the performance.
 If you are not getting good suction then this is something to take note of.

-While most sealers are able to handle the vast majority of bags it is best to double check before you buy bags.
-If you like to use Mylar then be extra careful because these bags are so smooth that some vacuum sealers cannot grip the surface good enough to get a lot of suction.
+While most sealers are able to handle the vast majority of bags it is best to double-check before you buy bags.
+If you like to use Mylar then be extra careful because these bags are so smooth that some vacuum sealers cannot grip the surface well enough to get a lot of suction.